 The wheeled walkers are usually four-wheeled, have a pocket for your "stuff" and a seat to sit on if you need to rest.
 Many have reverse brakes.
 The walker will only roll if you are holding up the handle.
 If you let go, the walker stops moving.
-There are also threewheeled models that are better for tight places and are a bit easier to maneuver.
+There are also three-wheeled models that are better for tight places and a bit easy to maneuver.
 These, though, do not come with a seat.
 At the time I am writing this, I am in the selection process for one of these rolling walkers.
-It should be easier to walk a bit more when I have one to lean on.
+It should be easier to walk a bit more with having one to lean on.
 I came up with this conclusion from leaning on the grocery cart.
 I walk much better holding onto the cart.